phiwen96/ph/README.md

 <!-- An inline ![image](project_dependencies.ps){#id .class width=30 height=20px} -->

 [Ph] is a software project that aims to be the facto software for both building and testing the best C++ software.
-It aims to cut loose from other languages in the build steps, instead integrating them directly in the source code such as this:
+It aims to cut loose from other languages in the build process, instead integrating them directly in the source code such as this: